arika0093/BlazorPathHelper/docs/en/Features/AutoPageAttribute/index.md

 ## Basic Usage

-Here's what you need to do at a minimum:
+Here's the minimum you need to do:

 * Create a class with the `#!csharp [BlazorPath]` attribute.
 Make sure the class definition includes the `#!csharp partial` keyword.
 * Define a constant of type `#!csharp const string` as a member within that class.
 * Add the `#!csharp [Page<PageComponent>]` attribute to the member.

-BlazorPathHelper will automatically scan for class definitions that meet these criteria and generate URL builder functions.
+BlazorPathHelper will automatically scan the class definitions that meet these criteria and generate URL builder functions.

 ```csharp title="WebPaths.cs"
 using BlazorPathHelper;